Brad Hogg: International career

+During the second Test against India in Sydney in January 2008, Hogg scored a Test-career-best 79 as part of a 173-run partnership with Andrew Symonds — a 7th wicket record for both the Sydney Cricket Ground and Australia vs. India.
+It was alleged that in that match Hogg called the Indian captain Anil Kumble and vice-captain Mahendra Singh Dhoni "bastards".
+Hogg faced a ban of between two and four Test matches after being charged with the level three offence under the International Cricket Council's Code of conduct which refers to abuse by reference to a player's "race, religion, gender, colour, descent, or national or ethnic origin."
+The hearing was set to take place on 14 January in Perth, but the BCCI dropped the charges a few days later.

 Hogg's highest ODI score is 71 not out against England, and his best bowling figures in an innings are 5/32 against the West Indies.
 Hogg is a noted fitness fanatic, scoring the highest beep test result in the Australian team in 2005, with a score of 14.6.

 On 27 February 2008, Hogg announced his retirement from international cricket, effective after the Commonwealth Bank Series.
 His test career (17 wickets at 54.88) was ultimately unremarkable, but his 156 One Day International wickets at 26.84 coupled with useful lower-order batting placed him among Australia's best one-day players.

 Coaching career

 In September 2011, Hogg was appointed coaching director of Cricket PNG and head coach of the Papua New Guinea national cricket team, replacing fellow Australian Andy Bichel.
 He was due to coach the team at the 2012 ICC World Twenty20 Qualifier, but resigned in January 2012 after being recalled to play for Australia.